Angie Roe of Heartland Real Estate Brokers Talks Home Improvements and Upgrades

 Writer / Christy Heitger-Ewing

-If you’re looking to bring the “wow” to your home, it can be done – and affordably so.
+If you’re looking to bring the “wow” to your home, it can be done – and affordably so with the help of Buyers Agent.

 Traditionally, homeowners have predominantly wowed by making updates to their kitchens and bathrooms, and that doesn’t necessarily mean plopping down $25,000 to create a whole new room.
 When it comes to making home improvements on a budget, there are a number of things you can do to spruce up a space and give it a more updated look or feel.
 For instance, putting a fresh coat of paint on cabinets is a great way to breathe new life into a room.
 Even updating hardware and countertops can make a big splash.
 The key is not to mix and match old and new.